sasetka1/WorldCupScoreboard/README.md

 Moq is used to mock dependencies (like validators) in tests.

 **Next steps:**

-*More advanced error handling
+-More advanced error handling

-*Logging
+-Logging

-*Storage for the matches
+-Storage for the matches

-*Documentation
+-Documentation